open-contracting/standard/docs/guidance/map/awards_contracts_buyers_suppliers.md

 OCDS defines the buyer as:

-> *The organisation aiming to conclude a contract with a supplier or to use the goods, works or services resulting from the contract.*
+> *The organization aiming to conclude a contract with a supplier or to use the goods, works or services resulting from the contract.*

 ### Suppliers